gitterHQ/desktop/windows/README.md

 ### kSign

-Has a GUI.
+Has a nw.
 Very easy to use.
 Just use the cert provided: `troupe-cert.pfx`

 ## Inno Setup